manuhabitela/drawingboard.js/README.md

 The drawingboard has a few simple controls loaded by default, but you can easily create your own if the given ones don't satisfy you or else.

+Every control extends the `DrawingBoard.Control` class.
+You can define a new control by extending it in the same way [http://backbonejs.org/](Backbone.js) works:

+	DrawingBoard.Control.Example = DrawingBoard.Control.extend({
+		...
+	});

-Every control has in own class in the `js/controls` folder and have a few things in common:
+A control has a few attributes and methods:

-* the 1st parameter of the constructor is always the board tied to the control.
-It lets you access to all the attributes and methods of the drawingboard.
+* `name`: name of the control.
+Used to add a class on the div element that will be appended to the drawing-board-controls container (prefixed with "drawing-board-control-").
+* `$el`: the jQuery object that will be appended to the drawing-board-controls container.
-* the 2nd parameter is an object of options
+* `initialize`: the function invoked when a new instance of the control is created.
+A `DrawingBoard.Board` object is passed as 1st argument and an object of options as 2nd.
-* the control has an `$el` attribute (a jQuery object): it is the UI element you can interact with.
-This is required.
+* `board`: the `DrawingBoard.Board` attached to the control.
+* `opts`: the options passed at initialization.
-* the HTML element representing the control should have a `drawing-board-control` class.
+* `addToBoard`: appends the control to the DOM.

-To add a control to an already created board:

-	var myDownloadControl = new Drawingboard.Control.Download(myBoard);
-	myBoard.addControl(myDownloadControl);
+* `onBoardReset`: method bind to the `board:reset̀`event.

 ## Events

 The drawingboard has events included that you can rely on.
 Events are all dispatched in the `ev` attribute of the board, which is based on [the microevent.js library](https://github.com/jeromeetienne/microevent.js).

 Events currently triggered are:

-* 'board:reset'
+* board:reset
-* 'board:restoreLocalStorage'
+* board:restoreLocalStorage
-* 'board:saveLocalStorage'
+* board:saveLocalStorage
-* 'board:startDrawing'
+* board:startDrawing
-* 'board:drawing'
+* board:drawing
-* 'board:stopDrawing'
+* board:stopDrawing
-* 'board:mouseOver'
+* board:mouseOver
-* 'board:mouseOut'
+* board:mouseOut

 ## Building your own